Marriage Uncomplicated | Couples Study

 How To Register.
 As a way of showing appreciation for your participation in the study, we are offering a reduced fee of $495 per couple.
-For one person to attend a similar 8-week workshop, it is $347.
-For this workshop, the fee for two people attending would be $495.
+For one person to attend a similar 8-week workshop at our Center, the cost is $395.
+Our fee for two people attending is $495.
 That is $247 per person and a savings of $200.
-And, we offer an option to pay in full or to make two payments with your registration.
+You have the option to pay in full or to make two payments with your registration.
 Make your selection below to register and get started with the program.

 Here are a few you might have: